MusclePharm Arnold Iron Whey Protein Supplement Review

-A Iron whey belongs to a product line of the MusclePharm brand, Arnold Schwarzenegger Series.
+Iron Whey belongs to a line of products from the MusclePharm brand, Arnold Schwarzenegger Series.

-Yes, the famous Arnold partnered with this brand of supplements and created several products, one of which is Iron Whey.
+Yes, the famous Arnold partnered with this supplement brand and created several products, one of them being Iron Whey.

 - Strawberry Banana